Bell of King Seongdeok: Legend

 The bell is commonly known as the Emile Bell in both Korean and English.
-Emile, pronounced "em-ee-leh," is an ancient Silla term for "mommy".
+Emile, pronounced /em-ee-leh/, is an ancient Silla term for "mommy".

 According to legend, the first bell that was cast produced no sound when it was struck.
 The bell was recast many times but with no success.
-The king that had wanted the bell cast died after a while and his young son took over with the help of the queen.
-The son carried out what his father had started but still he didn't have any success.
+The king that had commissioned the bell died thereafter and his young son took over the project with the help of the queen.
+The son carried out what his father had started but he too had little success.
 Later, a monk dreamed that if a child was cast into the metal, the bell would ring.
 The monk then took a child from the village and had her cast into the metal.
 When the bell was complete, the bell made the most beautiful sound when struck.

-Some, however, believe the legend may actually be a modern invention, and that the story and name originated in the 1920s.
-A story that was published about the "Eomilne bell" or "Earmilne bell" (어밀네 종) may have been distorted in retelling.
-The most recent argument is that legend about other bell became confused with the legend of the Emile bell.
+However, some believe the legend may actually be a modern invention and that the story and name originated in the 1920s.
+A story that was published about the "Eomilne bell" or "Earmilne bell" (어밀네 종) may have been distorted in its retelling.
+Recent arguments suggest that the legend about bell above may have been confused with the legend of the Emile bell.